framework-one/framework-one.github.io/source/documentation/4.1/developing-applications.markdown

 Be aware that `onMissingView()` will be called if your application throws an exception and you have not provided a view for the default error handler (`main.error` - if your `defaultSection` is `main`).
 This can lead to exceptions being masked and instead appearing as if you have a missing view!

+As of 4.1, there is an alternative way to handle missing views: you can specify an action to take when a view is missing.
+Much like the default `error` handler, you can specify `missingview` in your framework configuration and if the `FW1.viewNotFound` exception occurs -- because no `onMissingView()` handler exists -- then the action specified by `missingview` will be executed to handle that exception (instead of the default `error` action).

 ### Taking Actions on Every Request

 FW/1 provides direct support for handling a specific request's lifecycle based on an action (either supplied explicitly or implicitly) but relies on your `Application.cfc` for general lifecycle events.
 That's why FW/1 expects you to write per-request logic in `setupRequest()` (or `before()` if you need to interact with `rc`), per-session logic in `setupSession()` and application initialization logic in `setupApplication()`.
 In addition there is  `setupView()` which is called just before view rendering begins to allow you to set up data for your views that needs to be globally available, but may depend on the results of running controllers or services.